 - X41: From $5,390 [Limited Edition]

 As you can see by the prices above, CODE41’s prices are extraordinarily modest for mechanical timepieces.
 Furthermore, the prices listed above are their typical full retail prices.
-Indeed, backers and members are rewarded with reduced launch prices.
+In this manner, backers and members are rewarded with reduced launch prices.

 You may also have noticed that the X41 is the only model to exceed $2,000.
-This higher price point is primarily due to its high-end movement as well as the specifically-machined components and exclusive peripheral oscillating weight.
+This higher price point is primarily due to its high-end custom movement as well as the specifically machined components and exclusive peripheral rotor.

-Although CODE41 endeavours to offer fairly-priced timepieces, their real objective is transparency.
-In other words, CODE41 goes great lengths to quantify the prices of their wares by explaining the costs in detail.
+Although CODE41 endeavors to offer fairly-priced timepieces, their real objective is transparency.
+In other words, CODE41 goes to great lengths to quantify the prices of their wares by explaining the costs in detail.

 As mentioned above, CODE41 is founded upon an unwavering philosophy of full transparency.
-CODE41 and its founders were jaded by certain watch brands that would refer to their timepieces as “Swiss made” while using parts from abroad.
+CODE41 and its founders were jaded by certain watch brands that would append their timepieces with the “Swiss Made” label while using parts from abroad.

-For this reason, the watch brand created TTO (Total Transparency On Origin), a label that defines their vision.
-Rather than claim that their mechanical watches are something that they are not, CODE41 proudly details every component’s origin.
-Nevertheless, you could argue that CODE41 is indeed a Swiss made label.
+For this reason, the watch brand created TTO (Total Transparency On Origin), a label that defines its vision.
+Rather than claim that their mechanical watches are something that they are not, CODE41 proudly details the costs of every one of their models in line-item fashion.

-Surprisingly, CODE41 doesn’t just detail the internal prices for each component but also includes the labour costs as well as final mark-up.
-Although it appears that CODE41 makes a significant profit on their sales, it’s important to remember that most other brands will make at least twice more.
+Surprisingly, CODE41 doesn’t just detail the internal prices for each component but also includes the labor costs as well as the final mark-up.

 Where Are CODE41 Watches Made?

-A specialist Chinese atelier assembles CODE41’s Anomaly watches.
-Consequently, CODE41 reduces its labour costs, which then positively affects the resulting retail price for the benefit of the end customer.
+For instance, a specialist Chinese atelier assembles CODE41’s Anomaly line of watches.
+Consequently, CODE41 reduces its labor costs which then permits an affordable price for the benefit of the end customer.

-For instance, the Anamoly 01 was made using the Japanese Miyota 82S7.
-Meanwhile, particularly ardent enthusiasts were welcome to spend a little more for the Anomaly 02, which was made with a Swiss ETA 2824-2.
+Consider the Anomaly 01, which was made using the Japanese Miyota 82S7.
+Meanwhile, particularly ardent enthusiasts were welcome to spend a little more for the Anomaly 02, which was powered by a Swiss ETA 2824-2 movement.

-In both scenarios, the watches feature the same case with a high-precision automatic movement.
+In both scenarios, the models feature the same watch case with a high-precision automatic movement.
 Nevertheless, the wearer is given a choice between both the aesthetics as well as the movement’s origins.
 Otherwise, the power reserve and variation rates are effectively identical.

-Otherwise, the upcoming Day41 model is a true Swiss made label as it will be assembled in Switzerland.
-While its casing and dial will be manufactured in China, it will feature a Swiss movement as standard.
+On the other hand, all releases of the DAY41 sports watch are true Swiss Made label models as they were (and will be in future iterations) assembled in Switzerland.
+While its casing and machined dial will be manufactured in China, it will feature a Swiss movement as standard.

-This follows the X41, which was also assembled in Switzerland as it was crafted with a haute horlogerie movement reserved for only selected brands as mentioned above.
+This follows the X41, which was also assembled in Switzerland as it was crafted with an Haute Horlogerie movement reserved for only selected brands as mentioned above.

 How Are CODE41 Watches Made?

-As mentioned above, CODE41 works with its community to develop its timepieces.
-Indeed, the members aren’t there just to simply offer words of encouragement but play an active role in the project.
+CODE41 works with its community to develop its timepieces; the members aren’t there just to simply offer words of encouragement but play an active role in the project.